 The figures and dances taught in the advanced classes are generally more complex than those in the beginning and intermediate levels, however they are also more elegant and visually appealing.
 The pace of the class is appropriate to the material being taught.

 Advanced students also need to maintain the skills learned in the beginner and intermediate classes.
 When you are enrolled in one of our advanced classes, you can also attend any beginner or intermediate class that you have previously taken from us at no additional cost.
-Free classes are limited to one at a time and subject to space available.
+Free classes are subject to space available.

 Studio and Dance Location

 Cost and Registration

 Please note that group classes are progressive in nature and each class builds upon the material that was taught during the previous lesson.
 If you were to miss any class other than the last in the series, you would be at a disadvantage the following week.
 Please keep this in mind if you have planned absences as only a few minutes of class time is dedicated to review of previously-taught material.

 Private lessons are available by appointment for $50 per hour for up to four people.
 A one-hour private lesson with a group of five or more costs $12.50 per person.
 With private lessons, we teach the dances that you want to learn and we work at your pace.
 There are no contracts or commitments required.
 If you cannot make your appointed time for a private lesson, please notify us immediately.
 No-shows or cancellations within four hours of your appointment will be billed for the entire lesson.
 We will ask for your credit card information as a guarantee when you schedule your appointment.

 Please register in advance.
 Class size is limited based on the space available.
 Signing up ahead of time helps to ensure that you get into the class you want.
 It also allows us to use the allotted class time teaching rather than taking registrations.